-Department of Psychology Permission to Register for

-Senior Honors in Psychology or Neuroscience (PSY or NEU 580/581)
+Department of Psychology Permission to Register for Senior Honors in Psychology or Neuroscience (PSY or NEU 580/581)

-Course Descripti Prerequisite: Student must 1) be a Psychology or Neuroscience major; 2) have 18 completed credits in Psychology; 3) have completed PSY 390; 4) have a cumulative GPA greater than 3.30; 5) have a PSY GPA greater than 3.5; 6) have at least one semester research experience; 7) have permission from the mentor; 8) have permission from the Director of Undergraduate Academic Services.
-Participation in PSY 580/581 weekly seminar is required; PSY 491 strongly recommende

-Prerequisite:

-Research Credits PSY 580/581 are 3 credit hours each.
+Course Description: Independent empirical research project: 2 semester sequence with Honors Thesis Prerequisite: PSY 580/581 : 3.5 major GPA, 3.3 combined GPA, PSY or NEU major, 18 credits in PSY including PSY 390, and UASP faculty permission NEU 580/581 : 3.5 major GPA, 3.3 combined GPA, PSY or NEU major, PSY 390, UASP faculty permission Research Credits: PSY 580/581 are 3 credit hours each.
 No more than 6 hours total from PSY 280, PSY 380, PSY 480, and PSY581 may be counted towards the Psychology major.
-PSY 580 coes not count toward the major.
+PSY 580 does not count toward the major.
 NEU research does not count toward the major.

-Ι,

-Student Name Student ID Number
+-, St udent Name Stu dent ID Number

--

-E-mail Phone Number
+7 .
+E-m ail Pho 1e Number

-a major in the De partment of Psychology / Neuroscience (circle one) request permission to register in:
+a major in th e Depa rtment o of P sychology / Ne euroscience (circle c one) req uest pe ermission to register in:

-□ PSY or □ NEU □ 580 or □ 581
+🗆 P SY or NEU 580 or □ 581

-during the Fall Spring Summer I Summer II Year
+during the Fall Spring Summer I Summ ner II Year

-I will be working with
+I will be wor king w ith

 Print Name of Psychology Faculty Supervisor

-my Honors Thesis in partial fulfillment of the requirements for: responsibility for supervising and evaluating the work of this student.
+I intend to submit my Honors Thesis in partial fulfillment of the requirements for:

-Simatura: S pervising Psychology or Neuroscience Faculty Member Date
+Signature: Supervising Psy chology or Neuroscience Faculty Member Date Thesis Topic

-Thesis Top

-Sign ature: Director, Undergraduate Academic Services Date

-Once this form is s 1.
-Obtain a Course (an override 2.
-Take the signed f Igned by the supervising faculty member, the student must Request Form or Drop/Add Form will be necessary to register for the course).
-Drims to the Director of Undergraduate Academic Services, Sean Kilpatrick. is necessary for enrollment, only the registrar or a UASP advisor can register you for the course.
+Signature: Director, Undergraduate Academic Services Date Once this form is signed by the supervising faculty member, the student must 1.
+Obtain a Course Request Form or Drop/Add Form (an override will be necessary to register for the course).
+2. Take the signed forms to the Director of Undergraduate Academic Services, Sean I Kilpatrick.
+3. Since permission is necessary for enrollment, only the registrar or a UASP advisor can register you for the course.

-When the permissi on form is signed
+When the permission form is signed.....

-1 Copy will be sent to the professor
+- 1 Copy will be sent to the professor

-1 Copy will be kept in the stulent's advising file in UASP
+- 1 Copy will be kept in the student's advising file in UASP

-1 Copy will be kept by UASP
+- 1 Copy will be kept by UASP

-1 Copy will be given to the student
+- 1 Copy will be given to the student

-Appendix L Section 7-Page 26